pardhu4039/IPL/README.md

 How did the Batsmen and the Bowlers perform within a match,within a season and in their overall careers.

+#### Model Objective:
-Given a Batsmen what are the total runs that a Batsmen can score in an over of a match.
+Given a Batsmen what are the total runs that a Batsmen can score in an over of a match against a Bowler.

+Given a Batsmen and an over in a match ( for example: the batsmen faces a bowler_type of fast) would the predicting outcome or the number of runs a batsmen can score if he had faced medium or spin bowlers is changed and if the number of runs change then how would it have effected the outcome of the match.